Amazon Made 600M Products Invisible to ChatGPT. Your Cloudflare Might Be Doing the Same Thing.

 - Security → Bots

-- If it says Block — that's the default.
-Your store is invisible to AI search.
+- If it says Block - that's the default, and your store is invisible to AI search right now

-Done?
+Checked it?
 Good.
-Now here's why this matters and what to do about it.
+Now let me explain why this matters and exactly what to do about it.

 The numbers that should worry you